swiftlang/swift-evolution/proposals/NNNN-magic-file.md

 This string is currently sufficient to uniquely identify the file's `fileprivate` scope because the Swift compiler does not allow identically-named files in different directories to be included in the same module.[2]

-This implementation is actually already in master and swift-5.2-branch behind a compiler flag; use the `-enable-experimental-concise-pound-file` flag to try them out.
+This implementation is actually already in master and swift-5.2-branch behind a compiler flag; use the `-enable-experimental-concise-pound-file` flag to try it out.

 > [2] This limitation ensures that identically-named `private` and `fileprivate` declarations in different files will have unique mangled names.
 A future version of the Swift compiler could lift this limitation.
 If this happens, not fully specifying the format of the `#file` string preserves flexibility for that version to adjust its `#file` strings to include additional information, such as selected parent directory names, sufficient to distinguish the two files.

-### Supporting migration for libraries

-Once they migrate to the new behavior, libraries which require `#filePath`'s semantics in default arguments may have trouble supporting compilers from before this proposal was implemented.
-The problem is that there isn't a good way to use `#file` on old compilers and `#filePath` on new ones.
-Uses can't be abstracted by a function, and `#if swift(...)` will need to be wrapped around the entire function, not just the default argument.
-(This issue will affect both source-distributed libraries and swiftinterface files in binary-distributed libraries.)

-To mitigate this issue, it would make sense to support `#filePath` in Swift 5.2, but delay the behavior change in `#file` until a future version of Swift.
-This would mean that libraries could adopt `#filePath` after `#file`'s behavior changed while preserving at least one version of backwards compatibility.
-Since `-enable-experimental-concise-pound-file` is already in swift-5.2-branch, adding just `#filePath` to Swift 5.2 should be as simple as deleting the code that diagnoses an error when you use `#filePath` without that flag.

-We do not recommend that developers switch to `#filePath` proactively—you will be limiting your backwards compatibility for no benefit and, if `#file` works fine for you, possibly for no reason at all.
-Wait until `#file`'s behavior changes and see if your uses of it break.

-### Disabling `#filePath`

-Although it is not technically part of this proposal, we are considering adding a new compiler flag which privacy- or security-conscious developers can use to disable `#filePath` in some fashion.

 ## Source compatibility

 All existing source code will continue to compile with this change, and `#file`'s documentation never specified precisely what its contents were; in one of the pitch threads, [Ben Cohen](https://forums.swift.org/t/concise-magic-file-names/31297/19) said that this is sufficient to satisfy Swift's source compatibility requirements.
 However, the proposal *will* cause behavior to change in existing code, and in some cases it will change in ways that cause existing code to behave incorrectly when run.
 Code that is adversely affected by this change can access the previous behavior by using `#filePath` instead of `#file`.

 ## Effect on ABI stability